 Maybe you have kids or dogs that you want to make sure stay within a certain area when playing outside.
-Maybe you have critters like deer or coyotes around that you want to deter from the garden.
-Or maybe you just want some privacy.
-There are lots of reasons for wanting to put up a fence around your yard, but not all fences are created equally.
+Maybe you have critters like deer or coyotes around that you want to deter from the garden, or maybe you just want some privacy.
+There are lots of reasons for wanting to put up a fence around your yard, but not all fences are created equal.
 Find out the pros and cons of the different types of fencing materials out there.

 The price factor for each of these will have a lot to do with whether or not you have to remove an existing fence.
 Depending on the type of the existing fence, removing it can be a one-man job that may take just a day or two, or it could involve multiple workers and bigger equipment.
 Doing it yourself will be cheaper, but you may need to call in the pros if things get complicated.

 Also, note that before installing any fence, make sure you are allowed to do so and that you are putting it up only on your own property.
-You can check with a land surveyor to get in writing what exactly the boundaries of your property are.
-If the space where you want to put the fence is actually on your neighbor’s property, you can talk to them and potentially come to an agreement that the fence is OK.
-Be sure to have them sign something proving that they agree to this, however.
+You can check with a land surveyor to get the exact boundaries of your property in writing.
+If the space where you want to put the fence is actually on your neighbor’s property, you can talk to them and potentially come to an agreement that the fence is ok with them.
+Be sure to have them sign something proving that they agree to this.

 Why Install a Fence?

 If you have an old fence that is in poor condition, you may be wondering whether you are better off repairing the existing damage and repainting, or just tearing it down and installing a new fence.
-This decision is not an easy one, and depends on several factors:
+This decision is not an easy one, and it depends on several factors.

 Sometimes repairing the old fence will be cheaper, but can take a long time.
 Repair for wooden fences usually involves hours of scraping chipped paint, cutting new boards, and replacing old ones.
 Especially if you don’t want this type of fence anymore, you may be better off taking it down and installing a new one, and saving time.
 A general rule of thumb is that you should probably replace the fence if you would have to do heavy repairs or replacement on more than 20% of it.